bmesuere/vlinder/README.md

 ## Quicklinks
 - [Project website](http://vlinder.ugent.be/en): also available [in Dutch](http://vlinder.ugent.be).
 - [Public version of this dashboard](http://vlinder.ugent.be/dashboard): the latest release is deployed here.
-- [API documentation](https://app.swaggerhub.com/apis-docs/bmesuere/VLINDER): although the code in this repository is licensed under the MIT License, the data itself is not.
-Please contact vlinder@ugent.be if you want to actively use the API.
+- [API documentation](https://app.swaggerhub.com/apis-docs/bmesuere/VLINDER): the API data is provided as is.
+We will not be liable for any losses and damages in connection with the use of this data.
 - [Development version of this dashboard](https://bmesuere.github.io/vlinder/): the latest commit is deployed here automatically.
 This might break.

 ## Repository structure